aomlomics/FAIReSheets/README.md

   <img src="src/helpers/banner_fairesheets.png" alt="FAIReSheets Banner" width="800">
 </div>

-FAIReSheets converts the FAIR eDNA ([FAIRe](https://fair-edna.github.io/index.html)) data checklist to the Ocean DNA Explorer ([ODE](https://www.oceandnaexplorer.org/)) input format.
-This code generates the metadata templates, which, once filled with data, are ready for ODE submission.
-Additionally, once your data is in ODE format you can use [edna2obis](https://github.com/aomlomics/edna2obis), for [GBIF](https://www.gbif.org/) and [OBIS](https://obis.org/) submission.
+FAIReSheets converts the FAIR eDNA ([FAIRe](https://fair-edna.github.io/index.html)) data checklist to customizable Google Sheets templates.
+FAIReSheets can be run in one of 2 modes:
+1. **FAIRe eDNA:** Generate FAIRe eDNA data templates from the FAIRe checklist
+2. **ODE-ready:** Generate ODE-ready (NOAA) data templates, ready for submission to the [Ocean DNA Explorer](https://www.oceandnaexplorer.org/), and can be used as input to [edna2obis](https://github.com/aomlomics/edna2obis), a data pipeline for submission to [GBIF](https://www.gbif.org/) and [OBIS](https://obis.org/).

+NOTE: FAIReSheets generates BLANK templates.
+You must fill them in with data manually after they're generated.

-### TLDR
+### Quick Start Summary
-TLDR: Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with your Google Sheet ID and the Git Gist URL, specify your parameters in `config.yaml` and `NOAA_config.yaml`, run FAIReSheets and follow the authentication workflow.
+Email bayden.willms@noaa.gov to be added to the user list and receive the link to the credentials file, create a blank Google Sheet, configure the `.env` file with the Google Sheet ID and the Git Gist URL, specify your parameters in `config.yaml` and optionally in `NOAA_config.yaml` if you want ODE-ready templates, follow the authentication workflow (on your browser), and run `python run.py`.

 ---
 ### Table of Contents